-About Our Hepatitis C Virus RNA Test, Qualitative
+About Our Hepatitis C Virus (HCV) RNA Test, Qualitative

-The recommended minimum window period for this hepatitis C RNA test method is:
+The recommended minimum window period for the hepatitis C RNA test is:

 - Abdominal pain